How to wish someone Happy Birthday, 7 Artsy Tips!

 I want to express my feelings rather than illustrate them.
 It doesn’t matter how the paint is put on, as long as something is said.
 On the floor, I am more at ease.
 I feel nearer, more part of the painting, since this way I can walk around it, work from the four sides and literally be in the painting.
 When I’m painting, I’m not aware of what I’m doing.
 It’s only after a get-acquainted period that I see what I’ve been about.
 I’ve no fears about making changes for the painting has a life of its own.

-Next, Louise Bourgeois’s massive spider sculptures are really freaking cool and worth sharing.
+Louise Bourgeois’s massive spider sculptures are really cool and worth sharing.
 She started creating these steel structures in the 1990s, contrasting her previous styles.
-The words she chose to describe art explain the metaphorical allegory behind the sculpture.
+The words she chose to describe her art explain the metaphorical allegory behind the sculpture.

 Spider by Louise Bourgeois